madnight/blog/source/_posts/docker-alpine-wkhtmltopdf.md

 # Introduction

-All major browsers, such as Chrome, Firefox and Safari are capable of exporting the current website that you're on from HTML to PDF.
-This is simply done via the "print" or "save as" function.
+All major browsers, such as Chrome, Firefox and Safari are capable of exporting the current website from HTML to PDF.
+This can be done via the "print" or "save as" function.
 However, there is no standard way of doing so on the command line.
-Lets build a command line tool by composing existing technology with the following goals in mind, a small footprint, minimal dependencies, many options for full control of the PDF generation process and a simple usage on Linux, Mac and Windows.
+Lets build a command line tool by composing existing technology and the following goals in mind, a small footprint, minimal dependencies, many options for full control of the PDF generation process and a simple usage on Linux, Mac and Windows.
 To achieve this, I decided to use the well documented and maintained commandline utility wkhtmltopdf and a Alpine Linux based Docker image, to make it available on all platforms with Docker support.

 # Alpine Linux